- Previous edition

 6.3 The National Competition to which the Contestant(s) submit(s) their Project Proposal is determined by which Quarry the Project Proposal is based.
 Project Proposals that reference Quarries which are not in the same National Competition will be disqualified.
 A Contestant’s residence or nationality is irrelevant for the purposes of determining which National Competition is entered.

-6.4 The National Winners will be determined by that country’s Jury.
+6.4 The National Winners will be determined by that country’s National Jury.

-7.1 It will be the task of each Jury to decide the prize winners in each National Competition and the Global Competition.
+7.1 It will be the task of each national Jury to decide the winners in each National Competition.

 7.2 When deliberating, the Jury will refer to the “Topics” and “Evaluation Criteria” listed in the Competition Guidelines, however the Jury may depart from these and reference to any matter it believes is relevant.

-7.5 For the Global Competition, there will be one Jury that will select the Global Winners.
+7.5 For the International Competition, there will be an international Jury that will select the International Winners.

 7.6 Each Jury is at liberty to select the methods and practices it wishes to follow in its deliberations.
 A Jury has discretion to make decisions in the way it sees fit.
 Guidelines and instructions will be provided to each Jury, but it is not bound to follow them.

-8.1 In order to compete in the Global Competition, the Top Five Submissions must also submit their Project Proposal in the English language (if not already in English).
+8.1 In order to compete in the International Competition, the Top Five Submissions of National Contest must also submit their Project Proposal in the English language (if not already in English).

-8.2 The global Jury will examine all of the Top Five Submissions accepted for research work from every National Competition.
-The global Jury will, before the end of December 2012, select the Global Winners of the 1st 2nd and 3rd Prizes.
+8.2 The international Jury will examine all of the Top Five Submissions accepted for research work from every National Competition.
+The international Jury will, before the end of December 2014, select the International Winners.

-10.1 With out limiting the generality of any other clause in these Terms and Conditions, sections 6.2 and 6.3 are grounds on which a Contestant can be disqualified from the competition.
+10.1 Without limiting the generality of any other clause in these Terms and Conditions, sections 5.3, 6.2 and 6.3 are grounds on which a Contestant can be disqualified from the competition.